Hot Country Songs

 Florida Georgia Line holds the records for the most cumulative weeks atop the Hot Country Songs chart (106) and the most weeks atop the chart for a single song (50 for "Meant to Be", a collaboration with pop singer Bebe Rexha).

 Hot Country Songs is a chart published weekly by Billboard magazine in the United States.

 This 50-position chart lists the most popular country music songs, calculated weekly by collecting airplay data along with digital sales and streaming.

-The current number-one song on the chart as of November 22, 2025, is "I Got Better" by Morgan Wallen.
+The current number-one song on the chart dated September 26, 2026, is "Choosin' Texas" by Ella Langley.

 History

 Billboard began compiling the popularity of country songs with its January 8, 1944, issue.
 Only the genre's most popular jukebox selections were tabulated, with the chart titled "Most Played Juke Box Folk Records".

 For approximately ten years, from 1948 to 1958, Billboard used three charts to measure the popularity of a given song.
 In addition to the jukebox chart, these charts included: